Nonlinear thermal and thermoelectric transport from quantum geometry

 Using this approach, we now turn to the central component of our work, {\it viz.} the relationships between thermal, themoelectric and electrical nonlinear responses that generalize the standard Wiedemann-Franz and Mott relationships.
 Below we present our results for the two symmetry settings we outlined earlier.
 The details of the derivation can be found in the SM~\cite{sm}.

 \blue{\emph{$\cal T$ symmetric case with Berry curvature dipole} ---} In $\cal T$-symmetric but $\cal{P}$-broken (and, hence, $\cal{P T}$-broken) systems the Berry curvature is odd in $\bs k$, and the intrinsic anomalous response at the linear order vanishes in all channels.
 This situation still allows a finite intrinsic anomalous response at higher order in the drive~\cite{deyo2009semiclassical, Fu2015BCD, low2015topological}.
 Due to the presence of the $\cal T$-symmetry, the quantum metric's contributions to the second order terms in $\bs j_l$ vanish.
 Thus, all second order transport coefficients are controlled by the Berry curvature dipole.
 Given the distinct source of the topological response, we address what new relationships, if any, develop between the transport coefficients at the second order.
-We note that the na\"{i}ve generalization of the Wiedemann-Franz and Mott relation to the second order transport coefficients does not work, and each pair of coefficients $\{L_{1,11}^{a,b c}, L_{2,22}^{a,b c}\}$ and $\{L_{1,22}^{a,b c}, \partial_\mu L_{1,11}^{a,b c}\}$ are unrelated~\cite{Zeng2020Fundamental}.
+We note that the na\"{i}ve generalization of the Wiedemann-Franz and Mott relation to the second order is generally invalid.
+In particular, there is in general no universal relation in each pair $\{L_{1,11}^{a,b c}, L_{2,22}^{a,b c}\}$ and $\{L_{1,22}^{a,b c}, \partial_\mu L_{1,11}^{a,b c}\}$, as already observed in Refs.~\cite{Zeng2020Fundamental,wang2022quantum}.

 At the second order, eight different transport coefficients are possible.
 We find $L_{1,21}^{a,b c}=L_{1,12}^{a,c b}$, $L_{2,21}^{a,b c}=L_{2,12}^{a,c b}$, which reduce the total number of apparently independent coefficients to six.
 As one of our key results in this paper, we find that these six coefficients are interrelated, leading to a web of relationships among the second-order anomalous transport coefficients which replaces the relationships present at the linear order.
 In particular, \emph{three} Wiedemann-Franz type,